ravendb/docs/Chapter01.rst

 In essence, we execute two queries, the first on the UsersTweets column family, requesting the columns & values in the ``timeline`` super column in the row keyed “@ayende”, we then execute another query against the Tweets column family to get the actual tweets.

-This sort of behavior is pretty common in NosQL datastores.
+This sort of behavior is pretty common in NosQL data stores.
 It is called *secondary index*, a way to quickly access the data by key based on another entity/row/document value.
 This is one example of how the need to query for tweets by user has affected the data that we store.
 If we didn't create this secondary index, we would have no possible way to answer a question such as "show me the last 25 tweets from @ayende".

 Because the data is sorted by the column name, and because we choose to sort in descending order, we get the last 25 tweets for this user.
 What would happen if I wanted to show the last 25 tweets overall (for the public timeline)?